Skip to content

 Can hypervitaminosis occur?

-Hypervitaminosis is a Toxic oversupply.
-This can occur with vitamin A if very high doses are taken over a longer period of time.
-The EFSA has defined a Tolerable Upper Intake Level (UL) of 3,000 µg RE per day for men and women.4 It should be noted that this limit is based on various studies and attempts to combine several factors.
+Hypervitaminosis is a toxic overuse.
+This can occur with vitamin A if very high doses are ingested over a longer period of time.
+EFSA has defined a Tolerable Upper Intake Level (UL) of 3,000 µg RE per day for men and women.4 Regarding this limit, it should be said that it is based on various studies and attempts to combine several factors.
 This value is therefore not set in stone.

-In principle, hypervitaminosis A is a rather rare phenomenon.
-It occurs when the body's storage capacity is exceeded.
-With a purely plant-based diet such an oversupply is not possible, as the human body controls the synthesis of beta-carotene into vitamin A according to need.
-This means that the vitamin is only synthesized when it is actually needed.
-However, according to the EFSA, an oversupply of beta-carotene can lead to an increased risk of lung cancer in smokers.
-However, this risk only exists for smokers and only if their intake far exceeds the daily requirement.
+Basically, hypervitaminosis A is a rather rare phenomenon.
+It occurs when the storage capacity of the body is exceeded.
+With a purely vegetable diet such an oversupply is not possible, because the human body controls the synthesis of beta-carotene to vitamin A according to need.
+This means that the vitamin is only synthesized when it is needed.
+However, according to EFSA, an oversupply of beta-carotene can lead to an increased risk of lung cancer in smokers.
+However, the risk exists only for smokers and only if the intake far exceeds the daily requirement.

-The EFSA therefore recommends that heavy smokers should not consume more than 20 mg of beta-carotene per day.4 The Institute of Medicine did not issue a UL in their "Vitamin A -Fact Sheet for Health Professionals."2
+Therefore, EFSA recommends that heavy smokers should not consume more than 20 mg of beta-carotene per day.4 The Institute of Medicine did not issue a UL in their "Vitamin A -Fact Sheet for Health Professionals."2

-Acute symptoms The main symptoms of hypervitaminosis A are nausea, vomiting, itching, headaches and visual disturbances.
-In the case of prolonged hypervitaminosis, the following can also occur Chronic disorders such as scaly skin, hair loss, fatigue and even swelling of the spleen and liver, as well as cirrhosis of the liver.
+Acute symptoms for hypervitaminosis A are nausea, vomiting, itching, headaches and visual disturbances.
+In the case of prolonged hypervitaminosis can also be chronic disorders such as scaly skin, hair loss, fatigue, to swelling of the spleen and liver, and liver cirrhosis occur.

 WHEN DOES IT COME TO UNDER SUPPLY?

-This was also confirmed by the large-scale survey in the National Nutrition Survey (NVS II), which came to the conclusion that up to 70 percent of the vitamin A supply in Germany must be ensured via beta-carotene.7 This is not a problem per se, as the synthesis via beta-carotene works well, but sufficient quantities of fruit and vegetables must be consumed.
+This was also confirmed by the large-scale survey in the National Nutrition Survey (NVS II), which concluded that up to 70 percent of the vitamin A supply in Germany must be ensured via beta-carotene.7 This is not yet a problem per se, since the synthesis via beta-carotene works well, but sufficient quantities of fruits and vegetables must be consumed for this.

-Symptoms deficiency are impaired vision, night blindness, blindness, changes to the skin and mucous membranes, stunted growth, impaired sense of taste and smell, impaired reproductive function, digestive problems and increased susceptibility to infections.
+Symptoms for a deficiency are impaired vision, night blindness, blindness, skin and mucous membrane changes, growth arrest, impaired sense of taste and smell, the disruption of reproductive function, as well as digestive problems and increased susceptibility to infections.

-What are the best sources of vitamin A?
+What are the best sources for vitamin A?

 Paprika is a food with a lot of vitamin A

-When it comes to the supply of vitamin A, it makes sense to differentiate between foods containing vitamin A and foods containing beta-carotene.
-Vitamin A is only found in animal products such as liver, eggs and dairy products, while beta-carotene is only obtained from plant-based foods such as red, orange or yellow fruit and vegetables, as well as green leafy vegetables.
+When it comes to the supply of vitamin A, it is useful to distinguish between foods containing vitamin A and foods containing beta-carotene.
+Vitamin A is found exclusively in animal products such as liver, eggs and dairy products, while beta-carotene is supplied exclusively through plant foods such as red, orange or yellow fruits and vegetables, as well as green leafy vegetables.

-In order to be able to compare the different foods in the best possible way, the RAE is used again here.
-I generally recommend a diet with no or few animal productsbut in order to provide as much information as possible, the table also includes some animal foods:
+To be able to compare the different foods in the best possible way, the RAE is used again here.
+Basically, I recommend a diet with no or few animal productsbut in order to be as comprehensive as possible, the table also includes some animal foods:

 • Paprika (2,463 μg per 100 grams)